szilgyigbor/free_time_spender_web/README.md

 ## Introduction

-This is a versatile ASP.Net MVC application designed to provide a variety of features for entertainment and information.
-It's perfect for users looking for a quick diversion or to stay updated on current events and weather.
+This is a versatile ASP.Net API application designed to provide a variety of features for entertainment and information.
+It's perfect for applications in need of diverse data sources such as current events, weather data, chatbot functionality, and more.

-It pairs an ASP.Net backend with a dynamic JavaScript frontend to deliver a seamless, responsive user experience.
+Originally designed as an ASP.Net MVC application, Free Time Spender has now been refactored to serve as a backend API service.
+This change provides greater flexibility and decoupling, allowing frontend applications to interact with the API according to their specific needs.

 ## Features

-1. **Chat with ChatGPT**: This feature uses the OpenAI API to facilitate engaging and human-like conversations with the AI model ChatGPT.
-Perfect for when you're looking for an interactive discussion.
+1. **Chat with ChatGPT API**: This feature uses the OpenAI API to facilitate engaging and human-like conversations with the AI model ChatGPT.
+It provides an interactive discussion endpoint for frontend applications.

-2. **Play Amoeba (or Gomoku)**: A classic strategy game to test your skills and pass the time.
-The game has a simple and intuitive interface.
+2. **Play Amoeba (or Gomoku) API**: This API provides the rules and game logic for the classic strategy game.
+This allows frontend applications to focus on the user interface and interaction.

-3. **News Reader**: Stay updated on the latest news.
+3. **News Reader API**: Stay updated on the latest news.
 This feature uses the NewsAPI.org API to pull in recent news articles from a variety of sources.

-4. **Weather Checker**: Check the current weather in your location or anywhere in the world.
+4. **Weather Checker API**: Check the current weather in any location in the world.
 It uses the Weather.com API to provide accurate, up-to-date weather information.

 ## Dependencies